Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 • Image

-Now, before we get into some modifiers we're going to want to add a title to our image and a more original description, and with our VStack this works perfectly for us:
+Now, before going into some modifiers, we want to add a title to our image and a more original description, and with our VStack this fits perfectly:

 import SwiftUI